LibertyAces/BitSwanPump/doc/source/examples/InstallESKibanaviaDocker/InstallESKibanaviaDocker.rst

 About
 -----
 This example is focused on how to install ElasticSearch and Kibana on your localhost and use the ES via Kibana GUI.
-We will be using Docker and Docker compose to install ElasticSearch enviroment.
+We will be using Docker and Docker compose to install ElasticSearch environment.
 Be sure you have set up Docker and Docker compose, if not follow this guide to install `Docker <https://docs.docker.com/get-docker/>`_ and `Docker compose <https://docs.docker.com/compose/install/>`_.

 In the end we use Docker image of our Weather Pump, which can be found here :ref:`weatherpump`, to pump data to index in our local ElasticSearch.

 Docker is a platform which provides the ability to package and run an application in a loosely isolated environment called a container.
-More about `Docker <https://docs.docker.com/get-started/overview/>`_ you can also read our quickstart how to use Docker with BSPump module here TODO..
+More about `Docker <https://docs.docker.com/get-started/overview/>`_ you can also read our quickstart how to use Docker with BSPump module here: :ref:`dockerquickstart`

 Docker compose is a tool for defining and running multi-container Docker applications.
 More about `Docker compose <https://docs.docker.com/compose/>`_.

 Docker compose with ES and Kibana
 ---------------------------------
-Now we define Docker compose file to run ElasticSearch and Kibana on our localhost.
+Now we create Docker compose file to run ElasticSearch and Kibana on our localhost.
 Create ``docker-compose.yml`` file in your specified folder.
 In docker compose you have to define your services which you want to use.
 In our case we define ``elasticsearch`` and ``kibana``.
 We choose which image of ES and Kibana we want to use.
 The image will automatically download from official Docker hub of Elastic.
 Then we set a names of container and set a condition when the container restart after unexpected exit.
 In next step we set the environment of container.